 SW 327 FIELD EDUCATION I is taken concurrently with SW 328 and SW 436.
 This course engages the student in the practice of beginning social work skills and tasks within an agency setting over a period of one semester (15 weeks).
 It is designed for the senior level student and requires an average of 16 hours per week in the agency for a minimum of 216 hours.
-Prerequisites: SW 100, SW 205, SW 306, SW 310, SW 346, SW 347, SW 410, SW 426, and Social Work major with upper division status.
-5 credits.
+Prerequisites: SW major, with upper division status, and senior standing for each course listed above.
+4 credit hours.

 SW 328 FIELD SEMINAR I is taken concurrently with SW 327.
 A seminar format will provide for the sharing of practice experiences and practice issues that occur during field practicum.
 Discussion topics will focus on agency orientation, self-awareness issues, weekly journal entries, and field learning contract assignments.
 The seminar will provide for the integration of field experience with classroom learning through discussion and assignments.
 Prerequisites: SW 100, SW 205, SW 306, SW 310, SW 346, SW 347, SW 410, SW426, and Social Work major with upper division status.
-1 credit.
+2 credit hours.

-SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I is taken concurrently with SW 326 and SW 410.
+SW 346 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT I is taken concurrently with SW 326 and SW 310.
 This course will examine systems theory.
 This course develops the person-in-environment concept in social work.
 Individuals grow and develop within the context of families, groups, organizations, and communities.
 This course also examines the relationships among human biological, social, psychological, and cultural systems as they affect and are affected by human behavior within the human life span.
-Prerequisites: PSY 230, BIO 146, SW 100, SW 205, SW 310, SW 326, SW 346, and Social Work major with upper division status, or consent of instructor, 3 credits.
+Prerequisites: social work major with upper division status, or consent of instructor, 3 credit hours.

 SW 347 HUMAN BEHAVIOR/THE SOCIAL ENVIRONMENT II is taken concurrently with SW 306 and SW 426.
 This course further develops the person-in-environment concept in social work, with a specific focus on human diversity.
 Provides a framework to understand and analyze the forms and mechanisms of oppression and discrimination.
 Students learn how diversity shapes the human condition and how their individual position affects their interpretation of the social environment.
 The dimension and intersectionality of diversity is discussed and includes the factors of age, class, color, culture, disability, ethnicity, gender, gender identity and expression, immigration status, political ideology, race, religion, sex, and sexual orientation.
 Students gain self-awareness and support in confronting personal biases and values in working with diverse groups.
-Prerequisites: SW 100, SW 205, SW 310, SW 326, SW 346, SW 410 and Social Work major with upper division status, or consent of instructor.
-3 credits.
+Prerequisites: social work major with upper division status, or consent of instructor.
+3 credit hours.

 SW 375 UNDERSTANDING DEATH AND DYING examines the role of family, church and other social institutions in our experiences with death and dying.
 The student will study current theories and practices related to death and dying from the standpoint of developmental and learning theory, and social and cultural attitudes and practices.
 Theories regarding grief and loss are included.
 The student will learn social work intervention skills and methods for working with the dying and survivors.
 Prerequisites: Sophomore standing.
 Cross listed as SOC 375.
-3 credits.
+3 credit hours.

 SW 392 AGING AND THE SOCIAL ENVIRONMENT investigates the processes of human aging within the social environment.
 Social gerontology is concerned with the nonphysical aspects of aging.
 Particular emphasis is placed on its social, psychological, and spiritual aspects, although attention is given to the impact of aging on biological functioning.
 Group processes, ageism, and social forces that affect the aging process are examined.
-Prerequisites: SOC 101 or PSYCH 101, PSYCH 230, or consent of instructor.
 Cross listed as SOC 392.
-3 credits.
+3 credit hours.